 Don’t let your nervous habits get all the attention.

+A part of speaking with confidence is looking confident.
 Have you ever had a conversation with someone who was constantly twirling their hair, biting their nails, or picking at their cuticles?
 It’s unbelievably distracting.
 Random fidgeting not only pulls people’s attention away from what you’re saying, it makes you look bored and uncomfortable.
 I’m a former hair twirler, but nowadays, I keep my hands busy by taking notes during meetings.
 I look (and feel!) more focused.

 Make sure people can hear you.

 When I have to speak in front of a group, I must subconsciously want to get it over with as quickly as possible, because I start talking so fast that nobody can understand a word I say.
 I’m aware that I do this, so I make an effort to speak slowly and pause once in a while – and I end up sounding normal.
 Other people get so shy in front of a group that they lower their voice to a whisper.
-If you know you’re pretty quiet, pretend you’re on stage, and project your voice.
+If you know you’re pretty quiet, speaking with confidence will require you to pretend you’re on stage, and project your voice.
 If there’s a mic, get so close that it’s practically touching your lips.
 People want to hear you, but they need your help.

 A final tip:

+Speaking with confidence takes practice.
 Even if you know you’re making some of the speech mistakes mentioned above, it’s no reason to stay quiet.
 The best way you can express yourself is by being yourself.
 Your ideas matter, and by speaking up and sharing them, you might just change the world.